-Campbell Creek and McAlpine Creek Greenways Trail is a 8.5 mile moderately trafficked out and back trail located near Charlotte, NC that features a lake and is rated as moderate.
+Campbell Creek and McAlpine Creek Greenways Trail is a 8.5 mile moderately trafficked out and back trail located near Charlotte, North Carolina that features a lake and is rated as moderate.
 The trail is primarily used for hiking, trail running, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash